Italian diaspora: "New emigration" of the 21st century

 Between the end of the 20th century and the beginning of the next, the flow of Italian emigrants around the world greatly attenuated.
+Nevertheless, migration from certain regions never stopped, such as in Sicily.
 However, following the effects of the Great Recession, a continuous flow of expatriates has spread since the end of the 2010s.
 Although numerically lower than the previous two, this period mainly affects young people who are often graduates, so much so that is defined as a "brain drain".

 In particular, this flow is mainly directed towards Germany, where over 35,000 Italians arrived in 2012 alone, but also towards other countries such as the United Kingdom, France, Switzerland, Canada, Australia, the United States and the South American countries.
 This is an annual flow which, according to the 2012 data from the registry office of Italians residing abroad (AIRE), is around 78,000 people with an increase of about 20,000 compared to 2011, even if it is estimated that the actual number of people who have emigrated is considerably higher (between two and three times), as many compatriots cancel their residence in Italy with much delay compared to their actual departure.

 The phenomenon of the so-called "new emigration" caused by the serious economic crisis also affects all of southern Europe such as countries like Spain, Portugal and Greece (as well as Ireland and France) which record similar, if not greater, emigration trends.
 It is widely believed that the places where there are no structural changes in economic and social policies are those most subject to the increase in this emigration flow.
 Regarding Italy, it is also significant that these flows no longer concern only the regions of southern Italy, but also those of the north, such as Lombardy and Emilia-Romagna.

 According to the available statistics, the community of Italian citizens residing abroad amounts to 4,600,000 people (2015 data).
 It is therefore greatly reduced, from a percentage point of view, from 9,200,000 in the early 1920s (when it was about one fifth of the entire Italian population).

 The "Report of Italians in the World 2011" produced by the Migrantes Foundation, which is part of the CEI, specified that:

 In 2008, about 60,000 Italians changed citizenship; they mostly come from Northern Italy (74%) and have preferred Germany as their adopted country (12% of the total emigrants).
 The number of Italian citizens residing abroad according to those registered in the AIRE registry:

+Most of italians registered at AIRE are born abroad (70% circa).
+They are descendents of italian emigrants who conserved the citizenship of their parents thanks to easy italian legislation.
+Many south americans acquired italian citizenship through ius sanguinis.